stevejarvis/stevejarvis.github.io/_posts/2017-01-22-grin-n-spin-brew-tour.md

 doing.
 In general we roll on Saturdays, departing in the late morning from somewhere around Cheesman Park.

+The map below gives a bit of an interactive journal of where we've been so far.

 <div id="total_mileage"></div>
 <br>